Indiana's 3rd congressional district

 Indiana's 3rd congressional district is a congressional district in the U.S. state of Indiana.
 Based in Fort Wayne, the district takes in the northeastern part of the state.
-In 2023, this district will include all of Adams, Allen, Blackford, DeKalb, Huntington, LaGrange, Noble, Steuben, Wells and Whitley counties, as well as northern Jay and northeast Kosciusko counties.
+This district includes all of Adams, Allen, Blackford, DeKalb, Huntington, LaGrange, Noble, Steuben, Wells and Whitley counties, as well as northern Jay and northeast Kosciusko counties.

-The district is currently represented by Republican Jim Banks who succeeded fellow Republican Marlin Stutzman.
-Stutzman succeeded Mark Souder in a special election in 2010.
-Souder resigned after admitting his involvement in an affair with a married female member of his congressional staff.
+The district is currently represented by Republican Marlin Stutzman, who succeeded fellow Republican Jim Banks after the latter retired to run for Senate in 2024.
+Stutzman previously held in the same district from 2010 to 2017.

-Congressman Marlin Stutzman announced he would not run for reelection and instead campaign for the Republican nomination to succeed retiring Senator Dan Coats.
-On May 12, 2015 Indiana State Senator Jim Banks announced his intention to run for Indiana's Third Congressional District.
-Another Indiana State Senator, Liz Brown, also announced she would seek the Republican nomination.

 The district and its predecessors have typically been strongly Republican.
 It occasionally elected Democrats in the past, but the Democrats have not come close to winning it since 1994.
 Pockets of Democratic influence exist in Fort Wayne itself, which frequently elects Democratic mayors and occasionally sends Democrats to the state legislature.
-However, it is nowhere near enough to overcome the overwhelming Republican lean of the rest of the district.
+However, this is nowhere near enough to overcome the overwhelming Republican lean of the rest of the district.

-Election results from presidential races
+Recent election results from statewide races

+Composition

+The 3rd district includes the entirety of the following counties with the exception of Kosciusko, which it shares with 2nd, and Randolph, which it shares with the 6th.
+Kosciusko County townships in the district include Turkey Creek, Tippecanoe, Washington, and a small section of Wayne, while Randolph County townships include Green, Franklin, Jackson, Monroe, Ward, and parts of Wayne and White River.